Advanced Eye Imaging

 Digital Fundus Imaging

-The fundus is the back surface of the eye and it includes the retina, macula, optic nerve, fovea, and blood vessels.
+The fundus is the back surface of the eye, which includes the retina, macula, optic nerve, fovea, and blood vessels.
 Fundus imaging uses a low-power microscope to photograph the interior surface and back of the eye.

 Digital fundus imaging is a noninvasive test and can be completed in a few minutes.
-As the images are taken through the pupil, pupil dilation is necessary to provide the camera with a better opening to look through.
+As the images are taken through the pupil, you may need dilation to provide the camera with a larger opening to look through.

 Some conditions that digital fundus imaging can help diagnose include: